-The early '80s were a rough time for Aerosmith, with Joe Perry leaving the group in 1979 and Brad Whitford following two years later -- and only one new album, the uneven Rock in a Hard Place, released between 1980 and 1985.
+The early '80s were a rough time for Aerosmith, as Joe Perry left the group in 1979 and Brad Whitford followed two years later.
+Only one new album, the uneven Rock in a Hard Place, was released between 1980 and 1985.

 Add all that to the overall exhaustion and addiction that had plagued the group for years, and the Feb.
 14 hometown show promised a much-needed stop in friendly territory.

-It also served as a major turning point in Aerosmith history, because when Tyler walked backstage after the concert, he found Perry and Whitford, and their surprising encounter acted as a first step toward the reunion fans feared might never happen.
+It also served as a major turning point in Aerosmith history, because when Tyler walked backstage after the concert, he found Perry and Whitford.
+Their surprising encounter acted as a first step toward the reunion fans feared might never happen.

 Asked how the rest of the group reacted, Perry shrugged.
 "I don't know.
 I never got a phone call from any of them.
 I got a telegram from Steven congratulating me on my new vinyl.
-That's it. ...
-I'm proud of what I did with Aerosmith and it's a drag because it could have gone on to be f---ing great.
+That's it," Perry told Sounds back then.
+"I'm proud of what I did with Aerosmith, and it's a drag because it could have gone on to be fucking great.
 Maybe they will.
-But my point of view is I have no regrets about Aerosmith but I also have no desire to see them."
+But my point of view is I have no regrets about Aerosmith, but I also have no desire to see them."

-Perry's departure signaled the start of a creative slide for the group, and sessions for Rock in a Hard Place dragged on for years; although Whitford left in 1981, his contributions can still be heard on the final album, which was completed with the assistance of Crespo (who joined following Perry's departure) and Dufay.

-Still, even as Tyler and Perry continued to periodically trade barbs in the rock press, Aerosmith tried to put a positive spin on the lineup changes.
+Perry's departure signaled the start of a creative slide for the group, and sessions for Rock in a Hard Place dragged on for years.
+Whitford left in 1981, but his contributions can still be heard on the final album, which was completed with the assistance of Crespo (who joined following Perry's departure) and Dufay.
+Even as Tyler and Perry continued to periodically trade barbs in the rock press, Aerosmith tried to put a positive spin on the lineup changes.

 "With new people we'll be able to progress on a different level and direction," Hamilton told Creem following the release of Rock in a Hard Place.
-"It'll still be in the Aerosmith direction, but we've got a new framework of development so we can experiment with a lot of things we never could before.
+"It'll still be in the Aerosmith direction, but we've got a new framework of development, so we can experiment with a lot of things we never could before.
 More polishing, finesse, and technique, but still nice and raw."

 "It was a major disappointment," Crespo admitted.
 "To be honest, I didn't expect to be in Aerosmith as long as I was without making a lot more albums.
 I expected in that time we would have made at least two or three albums, and I would have liked to have made four or five in that period, but things just weren't that productive with all the problems."